Ai Coding Tools

 What It Means

-New developers often skip reading the documentation for AI tools, assuming they can just jump in and start coding.
+New developers often skip reading the documentation for AI tools, assuming they’re intuitive enough to figure out on their own.

 Why It’s a Mistake